sloalchemist/potions/README.md

 - Create an Ably account if you don't have one already.
 On the dashboard, navigate to Account > My Access Tokens.
 Create a new token,checking all of the permissions boxes.
 Copy the token and paste it into your newly created `terraform.tfvars` file as your `ably_account_token`.

 **4. Spin up all your resources with a single command.**

+*Setup (you only need to do this once)*
 - Download terraform if it's not already installed.
 You can download it [here](https://developer.hashicorp.com/terraform/install?product_intent=terraform).
 - Verify that you have access to the CLI by running `terraform --version`.
 - Download PostgreSQL if it's not already installed.
 You can download it [here](https://www.postgresql.org/download/).
 - Verify that you have access to the CLI by running `psql --version`.
-- Run `terraform init`.
+- Run `terraform init` in the `/terraform` directory.
+> NOTE FOR WINDOWS USERS: You can use [Git Bash](https://sps-lab.org/post/2024_windows_bash/) or WSL to run bash scripts, but make sure you're in an environment where `terraform` and `psql` areavailable.
+If you don't want to figure out how to run bash scripts, you can just keep running `terraform apply` until it succeeds.

+*Run the command*
 - Run the bash script `terraform/automatic_retry_apply.sh`.
 This will run terraform apply in a loop until it succeeds.
 This is necessary because Supabase sometimes takes a few minutes to spin up the database pooler and for some reason whoever wrote the terraform provider didn't handle this.
-> NOTE FOR WINDOWS USERS: You can use [Git Bash](https://sps-lab.org/post/2024_windows_bash/) or WSL to run bash scripts, but make sure you're in an environment where `terraform` is available.
-If you don't want to figure out how to run bash scripts, you can just keep running `terraform apply` until it succeeds.

 ### Build
 1. In your root folder, execute: